-- Take actions and follow-up on the problem also making them aware of the steps that will be taken to resolve and how it will be resolved.
+- Take action and follow up on the problem, also making them aware of the steps that will be taken to resolve and how it will be resolved.

 - Once resolved, contact the customer to say that the problem that was being dealt with has now been resolved.
 This will make the customer happy and show that you genuinely care.

 5.3 Explain the Purpose and Value of a Complaints Procedure, if Applicable